 - In 1986 Dave produced Winter Mist, the most unique dessert wine made in Paso Robles.
-The grapes had endured over 50 nights of frost before Dave harvested them.
+The grapes had endured over 50 nights of frost before Dave harvested them on January 18.
 The sugar content was 38 percent by weight.
 It was the first and only “ice wine” produced in San Luis Obispo County.

 - Dave and Marc Caparone are known for their musical talents on trombone and trumpet.
 They are professional musicians; Marc has traveled and performed throughout the country.
 They are members of the Basin Regulars Club and perform annually at the Jazz Festival, Jubilee by the Sea, in Pismo Beach.
 They perform with many groups at a variety of locations throughout the year.
 Their music can be found on CDs and on YouTube.
 Dave also played with the Cuesta Wind Ensemble for many years.

-- Dave is the only farmer who owns a tractor but never owned a truck.
+- Dave is a farmer who owns a tractor but has never owned a truck.

 - Mozart Festival: Dave and Marc and their band played jazz at the Wind Down Parties for the musicians on the last day of the festival in the 1980s.

 Dave Caparone grew up in Southern California and graduated from UCLA.
 Dave and his wife Mary wanted to move to a quiet rural area.
 They moved to Shell Beach in 1966 and spent time touring and learning about San Luis Obispo County.
 In 1970 Dave began to study the great wines of Europe and California.
 He purchased many varietals, spent time analyzing those wines and purchasing favorites for his own wine collection.